Kilix/selectless/README.md

 ## Documentation

 ### Introduction
-`selectless` has 3 layers where you can use it:
+There are three different ways to use `selectless`:

-- On a component level, `selectless` provide basic component that you can customize with css-in-js library or classname/style
+- On a component level, `selectless` provides a basic component that you can customize with any css-in-js library or classname/style
-- On a custom component level, every component provide by `selectless` accept a custom `render` prop that allow you to override the default representation/binding of the component
+- On a custom component level, each component provided by `selectless` accepts a custom `render` prop that allows you to override the default representation/binding of the component
-- On a low level controller, `selectless` provide a HOC that let you pass down the context props of `selectless` as props to your component.
+- On a low level controller, `selectless` provides an HOC that lets you pass down the context props of `selectless` as props to your component.
 This allow a full control on how you want to use `selectless`.

-I hope in a near future that me and/or the community can provide pre-styled component in a lot of different css-in-js solutions.
+I hope in a near future that me and/or the community can provide pre-styleds for the various css-in-js solutions existing out there.

 ## Inspiration
 This package was inspired by the great `react-select` and the talk from Ryan Florence ["Compound Components"](https://www.youtube.com/watch?v=hEGg-3pIHlE)